cassieortiznelsen/Diabetes_Data_Report/README.md

 Project Overview

-This project looks at a diabetes dataset to explore patient characteristics and outcomes with graphs
+This project is an analysis of a diabetes dataset intending to compare patient outcomes and characteristics using crosstabulations, charts, and graphs

-Build the Report
+To Build the Report:

-(Make sure R is installed with dplyr, knitr, and rmarkdown)

-From the project root, run:
+(Make sure R is installed with dplyr, knitr, and rmarkdown) From the project root, run:

 make run

-The report will appear in the report/ folder
+The report will appear in the report folder

-Reproducibility
+Addressing Reproducibility:

-We use renv to make the project reproducible!

-Restore the environment with:
+"renv"" is used to make the project reproducible Restore the environment with:

 make install

+To Clean-Up use bash:
+make clean

 Then build the report with:
 make run

-Docker

-You can also build and run the project using Docker to avoid installing R or packages locally!
+[To avoid installing R locally and to build/run this project use Docker]

 What’s Included